- Dave Stieb has the highest bWAR of any player in Blue Jays history.

 Paul Molitor’s time in Toronto was short, yet his impact was enormous.
 Molitor became one of the baseball odds favourites for AL MVP in 1993 before finishing as runner-up to Frank Thomas.

 He posted a 1.000 OPS in the World Series thanks to eight extra-base hits.
-The former Milwaukee Brewer was named World Series MVP as the Jays won the second of back-to-back titles.
+He was named World Series MVP as the Jays won the second of back-to-back titles.
+His .315 batting average is the highest in franchise history.

 Hall of Fame second baseman Roberto Alomar won five consecutive Gold Gloves across his five seasons as a Blue Jay.
-Alomar was also a two-time World Series winner, a five-time All-Star, and recorded three straight sixth-placed MVP finishes.
+Alomar was also a two-time World Series winner, a five-time All-Star, and recorded three straight MVP finishes in the top six.

 The accolades are impressive, yet Alomar is still only tied for ninth in position player bWAR.
 Ten players have a better wRC+ for the Blue Jays.

-Josh Donaldson only played three full seasons as a Blue Jay, but his production was enough to place him 11th in these rankings.
+Josh Donaldson only spent three full seasons as a Blue Jay, but his production was enough to slot in at 12th in these rankings.

-Donaldson won the franchise’s second AL MVP award and amassed 18.2 bWAR over his first three years as a Jay, hitting 11 home runs with a 151 OPS+.
+Donaldson won the franchise’s second AL MVP award and amassed 18.2 bWAR over his first three years as a Jay.

 Fourth in fWAR among position players and a two-time Gold Glove winner, Jesse Barfield was a solid performer for the Blue Jays for most of the 1980s.

 Barfield led the majors in homers and finished fifth in MVP voting in 1985.
-However, much of the value came from the defensive side of the ball, so his offensive numbers are particularly impressive compared to Donaldson, Molitor, and others on this list.
+Much of his value came from the defensive side of the ball, so his offensive numbers aren’t exactly eye-catching compared to Donaldson, Molitor, and others on this list.

 Winner of the Jays’ only batting title, eighth in position player fWAR, and seventh in wRC+, I had to find a place for John Olerud.